Mrs. Lisa M. Deakins

 Lisa’s love for music began at the age of four when she started Suzuki violin lessons with Carole Shoaf in Burlington, NC.
 She continued her music education at Belmont University in Nashville, Tennessee, where she received a Bachelor of Music degree in Commercial Music Performance.
 Lisa also holds a Master of Music degree in Suzuki Violin Pedagogy and Music Education from East Carolina University.

 While living in Nashville, Lisa worked professionally as a fiddle player and background vocalist for country music artists Pam Tillis and Whisperin’ Bill Anderson.
 She has appeared in venues throughout the United States and Canada, including frequent performances on the Grand Ole Opry.
 She has also performed with Charlie Daniels, Bobby Osborne, Chris Young, Little Jimmy Dickens, Marty Raybon, Jamey Johnson, Jan Howard, and The Daughters of Bluegrass.
-Additionally, while living in Charleston, South Carolina, Lisa founded the Gravel Road Acoustic Trio, whose unique arrangement of “Wagon Wheel” inspired country singer Darius Rucker to record the chart-topping hit.
+Additionally, after moving to Mount Pleasant, Lisa founded the Gravel Road Acoustic Trio, whose unique blend of vocal harmony precision and creative song selection makes them a popular choice for entertainment throughout the southeast.

 Lisa’s fiddle recordings include “Double Fiddle Time,” released in 2004, “Gravel Road,” released in 2007, and “Where We Belong,” released in 2011.
 She can also be heard on the Daughters of Bluegrass CD titled “Bluegrass Bouquet,” for which she received an International Bluegrass Music Association Award for “Recorded Event of the Year.”

 Lisa is registered in the Suzuki Violin Method of teaching and is the owner of